Mike Mills: Early life

 Michael Edward Mills was born to Frank and Adora Mills in Orange County, California, where his father was stationed in the Marines.
 While his father was away, six-month-old Mills, with his mother and grandmother, moved to Atlanta, Georgia, where he lived for around ten years.
 The family moved to Macon, Georgia, in 1971.
 It was there that Mills met future R.E.M. bandmate Bill Berry when they attended high school.
 The duo started out in bands together.
 Early projects included the band Shadowfax, later called The Back Door Band.
 Berry kept his drum kit in the basement of Mills's parents' house, and Mills dabbled with it.
 Mills explained: "We had a turntable next to it, so I'd put on...I only had three records at that point.
 I had A Night at the Opera by Queen, Tres Hombres by ZZ Top, and I don't remember the third one."
-At high school, he began playing bass because he enjoyed experiencing the wooden bleachers vibrate from the sound of the bass in the school's jazz band.
+At high school, he began playing bass because he enjoyed experiencing the wooden bleachers vibrating from the sound of the bass in the school's jazz band.
 He borrowed two bass guitars from his mother's chiropractor, one being a Fender and the other a Gibson EB-2.
 After giving those back, he used the school's jazz bass for a long time.
 He played in the school's jazz band, which meant (per the school's rules) that he also had to play in the school's classical band and their marching band.

 Records Mills regularly listened to during high school include Suitable for Framing by Three Dog Night (his favorite band for a long time), Summer Breeze by Seals and Crofts and You Don't Mess Around with Jim by Jim Croce.
 Via his transistor radio, he listened to WNEX-FM, the only top-40 station available in Macon.
 "Loved it.
 I listened to everything because they would play everything.
 You'd get Motown, you'd get the Beach Boys, you'd get British Invasion."
 Being in the American South, he was also exposed to white gospel music on Sunday-morning television's Southern Gospel Jubilee.
 "You'd get the white gospel, and you could find some black gospel.
 Country music was everywhere.
 My parents were into classical music, and my dad was into jazz.
 So I was just surrounded by everything."
 Mills's mother played acoustic guitar.

 Mills and Berry sold most of their musical equipment and moved to Athens, Georgia, together.
-Upon arriving, they bought their equipment back, having been turned onto punk music by Ian Copeland, who Berry worked with at Paragon Booking Agency in Macon.
+Upon arriving, they bought their equipment back, having been turned on to punk music by Ian Copeland, who Berry worked with at Paragon Booking Agency in Macon.
 Mills attended the University of Georgia, where R.E.M. was formed.